Summit Bechtel Reserve: Jamborees

 Since its inception, the largest construction focus of the Arrow Project was preparing The Summit Bechtel Family National Scout Reserve property for the 2013 National Scout Jamboree, which was held July 15–24, 2013.

 The Jamboree saw over 56,000 participants and guests over the course of 10 days for the event.
 SBR became the third-largest city in West Virginia during the event.
 2013 was the inaugural Jamboree held at SBR.
 All future BSA Jamborees will be held there.

 The site has hosted the 2017 National Scout Jamboree and the 24th World Scout Jamboree in 2019, the latter having been co-hosted by Scouts Canada, Boy Scouts of America, and Asociación de Scouts de México.

-The site is a proposed venue for the 27th World Scout Jamboree.
+The 2021 National Scout Jamboree was cancelled due to the COVID 19 Pandemic.
+It was rescheduled for 2023.

+The site hosted the 2026 National Scout Jamboree from 22 July to the 31 July.
+The Jamboree was scheduled during the 250th anniversary of American Independence.